 - 1. International Judges should ensure (as far as is possible) the timely hearing of their cases and matters. - 2.
-International Judges should (as far as is possible) deliver timely decisions and should give reasoned judgments to enable parties, appellate courts and readers generally to understand why a decision has been reached in a certain way.
+International Judges should (as far as is possible) deliver timely decisions and should give reasoned judgments to enable parties, appellate courts and readers generally to understand why a decision has been reached in a certain way. - 3.
+International Judges should make continual efforts to maintain and enhance the International Judge's knowledge, skills and personal qualities necessary for the proper performance of judicial duties.

 - 1. International Judges should be mindful that their primary function is to hear cases and that they should not decline to do so except for legitimate and justifiable reasons.
 They should also give adequate attention to non-judicial work assigned to them, in so far as that work is essential to the smooth running of the Supreme Court of Singapore (including the SICC). - 2.
 International Judges should be prepared for hearings and should employ a conscientious attitude towards the hearing of cases fixed so as to ensure the fair, just and expeditious disposal of all hearings within the allocated hearing time. - 3.
 International Judges must be decisive.
 Much as they should take time to reach a considered decision, International Judges should also strive to render their decisions in a timely manner.
-It bears emphasising that justice hurried is justice buried and that justice delayed is justice denied; a balanced approach at all times is therefore imperative. - 4.
+It bears emphasising that justice hurried is

+- justice buried and that justice delayed is justice denied; a balanced approach at all times is therefore imperative. - 4.
 International Judges should communicate clearly how they arrive at their decisions.
 Brevity is generally encouraged and prolixity in judgments should be avoided, with the caveat that their grounds of decision must be sufficiently reasoned for parties, appellate courts, and readers generally to fully understand why a case has been decided in a certain way.